+Ongoing compliance of the settings will be monitored per SCDHHS policies.
 SCDHHS serves as the Administrative and the Operating Authority for the four Community Long Term Care (CLTC) waivers: Community Choices (CC), Mechanical Ventilator Dependent, HIV/AIDS, and Medically Complex Children (MCC).
-With the introduction of Healthy Connections PRIME, the state retains full operational and administrative authority of this program and the waivers of which it is a part.
+With the introduction of Healthy Connections PRIME, the state retains full operational and administrative authority of this waiver.
 Performance requirements, assessment methods, and methods for problem correction related to PRIME are described more thoroughly in the three-way contract between CMS, the CICOs and the state.
+SCDHHS maintains a Memorandum of Agreement (MOA) with SCDDSN and is implementing an Administrative Contract as well to outline responsibilities regarding SCDDSN's waiver operations for the following waivers: Intellectually Disabled/Related Disabilities (ID/RD), Community Supports (CS), Head and Spinal Cord Injury (HASCI), and Pervasive Developmental Disorders (PDD).